piranna/piranna.github.io/pages/hire-me.md

 If you like the kind of projects and technologies I've been working on, I'm available for hiring.
-I'm mainly interested on remote freelance projects (both short and long term), but sometimes I'm open to considerate employee positions or to do onsite projects, if both the tasks and the offer are interesting, and we can negotiate the terms and conditions.
-You can get more info about my past work experience in my [LinkedIn profile](https://www.linkedin.com/in/piranna/) or in my
+I'm mainly interested on remote freelance projects (both short and long term), but sometimes I'm open to consider employee positions or on-site projects, if both tasks and offer are interesting, and we can negotiate the terms and conditions.
+You can get more info about my past work experience at my [LinkedIn profile](https://www.linkedin.com/in/piranna/) or at my [Curriculum Vitae](https://www.dropbox.com/s/0jo5lizq0xp0j39/Leganes-Combarro_Jesus_resume.pdf).
-[Curriculum Vitae](https://www.dropbox.com/s/0jo5lizq0xp0j39/Leganes-Combarro_Jesus_resume.pdf).

 ## My ideal job (AKA *Santa's letter*)

+Note: this mostly target employee positions, that's what I aspire in the long-term, but most of the topics also apply to freelance projects.

 ### How could it be?

-- Company has something that makes it different from the other ones, and make it not to be "just another one".
-It can be anything, like a really interesting and unique project, exceptional perks, being a boost in my career, incentivate workers initiative and personal side projects, a lot of paid holidays, being able to work with a known and prestigious person and learn from him...
-Any thing that, if having several alternatives with equal conditions, could make me choice to join that company instead of any of the others ones.
+- Company has something that makes it different from the other ones, and makes it to not be "just another one".
+It can be anything, like a really interesting and unique project, exceptional perks, being a boost in my career, incentivate workers initiative and personal side projects, a lot of paid holidays, being able to work with and learn from a known and prestigious person...
+Anything that differenciates itself, and if having several alternatives with equal conditions, could make me choice to join it instead of any of its competitors.
 - Makes a difference, both for my career and to make the world a better place.
 - A responsability position with decision on projects and company future, and with real posibilities to improve both of them, also in ways not directly job